demonh3x/demonh3x.github.io/_posts/2015-03-05-optimizing-the-communication.md

 The details of the language may vary depending on the zone it is spoken.
 It is not exactly the same Spanish spoken in Madrid than the one spoken in Mexico city.
-If there is a word that means one thing in Madrid another thing in Mexico city, and you want a perfect communication, the speaker and the listener need to know which meaning they are refering to when using that word.
+If there is a word that means one thing in Madrid another thing in Mexico city, and you want a perfect communication, the speaker and the listener need to know which meaning they are referring to when using that word.
 Otherwise there is going to be confusion.
 If they notice something was confused, solving that confusion (if they can) really slows down the communication.

-The speed at wich a person can understand spoken Spanish might be a problem.
+The speed at which a person can understand spoken Spanish might be a problem.
 If the speaker is forced to speak too slow or the listener needs the speaker to repeat the message too many times, the speaker can become frustrated and even stop trying to communicate.

-The speed at wich a person can speak Spanish is also a limiting factor.
+The speed at which a person can speak Spanish is also a limiting factor.
 It is quite difficult if the speaker's head thinks faster than his/her mouth can articulate words.
 Even worse: it is really frustrating when the speaker wants to say something but can't find the words and combine them to say that thing precisely.
 The best he/she can do in that case is to say something somewhat similar hoping that the receiver understands the idea.

 The precision at which a person can speak Spanish is another important thing to consider.
 The person might be, for example, stuttering when speaking Spanish.
 That makes him/her to be constantly correcting himself/herself and take more time than usual to say something.
 It could also confuse the listener.

-Analysing the task's aspects
+Analyzing the task's aspects
 ----------------------------
 I introduced the analogy because it has a lot of similarities with the process I faced doing this task.
 I will explain them as they appear.